teor2345/walking-onions-wip/specs/02-endives-and-snips.md

         ; of the lifespan of its SNIPs.
         LifespanInfo,

+        ; Signatures across SNIPs, at some level of the Merkle tree.
+Note ; that these signatures are not themselves signed -- having them ; signed would take another step in the voting algorithm.
+        DetachedSNIPSignatures,

         ; extensions for later use.
 These are not signed.
         ? extensions : { any => any },
     ]

+    ; A list of single signatures or a list of multisignatures.
+This ; list must have 2^signature-depth elements.
+    DetachedSNIPSignatures = [ *SingleSig ] / [ *MultiSig ];

     ENDIVEContent = {